Seacroft

 Seacroft is an outer-city suburb/township consisting mainly of council estate housing covering an extensive area of east Leeds, West Yorkshire, England.
 It lies in the LS14 Leeds postcode area, around 4 mi east of Leeds city centre.

 It sits in the Killingbeck & Seacroft ward of Leeds City Council and Leeds East parliamentary constituency.

 The population of the corresponding Leeds City Ward was nearly 18,000 in 2001 and fell to 14,426 in 2011.
 The name is often used as a catch-all for Seacroft and the neighbouring areas of Whinmoor and Swarcliffe, other large east Leeds council estates which merge into each other.

 Seacroft includes one of the largest council estates in the country and Yorkshire's second-largest council estate, after Bransholme in Kingston upon Hull.
 The latter, however, was part of Humberside county from 1974 to 1996.
 Because of its size, Seacroft has often been referred to as a town.
 The original vision, envisaged by the council, was that it would be a 'Town within the City Limits', and the Seacroft Civic Centre was often referred to as the 'Seacroft Town Centre'.

+Etymology

+The name Seacroft is first attested in the Domesday Book of 1086, as Sacroft and Sacrofft; the spellings Secroft, Secrofte are attested around 1090 (surviving in a manuscript of 1403).
+The name comes from the Old English words sǣ ("large body of water") and croft ("enclosure").
+Thus the name once meant "enclosure near a pool or marsh".

+In vicinity of Seacroft was once found the field-name Chetwde, attested in 1341, which is unusual among English names for deriving partly from Common Brittonic: its first element is the word found today in modern Welsh as coed ("woodland").
+The second element, added after Brittonic ceased to be understood in the region is the English word wood, making the name tautological in meaning.